evanx/component-validator/README.md

       optional: true
 ```

-It is called via `setInterval()` e.g. scheduled by the supervisor as follows:
+This lifecycle function is called via `setInterval()` e.g. scheduled by the supervisor as follows:
 ```javascript
    scheduleComponentInterval(component, {name, props, logger, context}) {
       if (props.scheduledInterval) {